PallaviArikatla/Web_Programming/ICP1/README.md

-# This is a repository created Web and Mobile programming.
+# This is a repository created for Web and Mobile programming.